jwannamaker/LearnOpenGL/README.md

 ![My first rectangle](https://github.com/user-attachments/assets/48dbbb2f-08a8-477d-baba-b78246e884ad)

 *Note:* I'm excited about the connection between working with *.obj files in previous projects, and using Element Buffer Objects because referencing the indices of each face by the order they appeared in the first array feels familiar for me.
-I learned that the storage savings by using EBOs (as opposed to storing duplicate vertices in adjacent triangles/faces) can be as great as 50%
+I learned that the storage savings by using ```EBO```s (as opposed to storing duplicate vertices in adjacent triangles/faces) can be as great as 50%.

 ---